Youtube clip courtesy of the Australian War Memorial, Canberra as part of their "Afghanistan Exhibition"

 - Served 22 years in the Australian Army, including 16 years (1996 - 2012) as an operator in The Special Air Service Regiment (SASR).

 - Troy was the Patrol Commander of the lead patrol in the 2008 Battle of Khas Uruzgan which resulted in the awarding of the first Victoria Cross in 40 years to Mark Donaldson.
-At the time, this was the fiercest and bloodiest battle for Australian troops since Vietnam.
+At the time, this was the most fierce and bloodiest battle for Australian troops since Vietnam.
 During the intense gun battle that raged for over 2 hours, Troy received two gunshot wounds and still has a bullet lodged in his body.
 Read more here

-- His service within SAS included Air (freefall) Troop, Mobility (Vehicle mounted) Troop, Sniper Team leader, Patrol Commander, Training Wing Troop Sergeant and Operations Sergeant.
+- His service within SAS included Air (Freefall) Troop, Mobility (Vehicle mounted) Troop, Sniper Team Leader, Patrol Commander, Training Wing Troop Sergeant and Operations Sergeant.

-- Qualified SAS sniper, Sniper Instructor and SAS Sniper team leader
+- Qualified SAS Sniper, Sniper Instructor and SAS Sniper Team Leader.

-- Troy was Troop Sergeant of the SAS Training wing and coordinated the grueling 3 week selection course and 18 month SAS reinforcement training process.
+- Troy was Troop Sergeant of the SAS Training wing and coordinated the gruelling 3 week selection course and 18 month SAS reinforcement training process.
 Troy features as an instructor in the 2010 documentary, "SAS: The Search for Warriors".

 - In addition to extensive experience as an SAS patrol commander in combat, Troy was intimately involved in SAS mission planning and strategy.

 - He is retired from the SAS and works in Safety Management within the marine industry.

 - Former President of the Australian Special Air Service Association (WA Branch) , the regimental association for Australian SAS veterans.

 - Current National Secretary for the Australian Special Air Services Association (ASASA).